jwiegley/hours/README.md

     6.2h | 8.4

-This means that I have 6.2 hours left to work today to "stay on track", and that my current progress will requires me to work 8.4 hours every interval (usually a work day) for the remaining intervals of this work period.
-The upright bar means that I'm currently in a "work day", and then color of the display indicates whether I'm falling behind (starts becoming red), or getting ahead (starts becoming green).
+This means that I have 6.2 hours left to work today to "stay on track", and that my current progress will require me to work 8.4 hours every interval (usually a work day) for the remaining intervals of this work period.
+The upright bar means I'm currently in a "work day", and the color of the display indicates whether I'm falling behind (starts becoming red), or getting ahead (starts becoming green).

-This way, with a moment's glance, I know these things:
+This way, within a moment's glance, I know the following details:

   1. How much I should work today before kicking off.
   2. Whether I'm on track towards the end of the period.